ume05rw/SharpCifs.Std/README.md

 ### Read a File: ###

-    using System;
+    //using System;
-    using System.IO;
+    //using System.IO;
-    using System.Text;
+    //using System.Text;
-    using SharpCifs.Smb;
+    //using SharpCifs.Smb;

     //Get target's SmbFile.
     var file = new SmbFile("smb://UserName:Password@ServerIP/ShareName/Folder/FileName.txt");